-Our immune system with all its facets of specific and non-specific defence mechanisms against diseases remains a mystery in many places in the 21st century, despite all scientific progress, which poses new questions with every question answered.
+Our immune system with all its facets of specific and non-specific defence mechanisms against diseases remains a mystery in many places in the 21st century, despite all scientific progress, which poses additional questions with every question answered.

 Even the smallest detail of the hereditary traits of the present medical knowledge may not explain why someone gets sick and someone else doesn’t under similar living conditions.
 Neither are cures to be understood if the healed person suffered from an incurable disease, for example, a malignant tumour.